 Most applicants in an institutional setting such as a nursing facility are signed into the facility by someone else.
-An application and information from the applicant or the person(s) having knowledge of the applicant's financial circumstances are required.
+An application and information from the applicant and/or the individual(s) having knowledge of the applicant's fina al circumstances are required.